 Chapter 541 of the Texas Insurance Code was created to prohibit the frequent unfair or deceptive acts or practices that occur in the business of insurance.
 Under Chapter 541, a policyholder can bring a private cause of action for actual damages against an insurance company for violating any of the statute's unfair practices or acts.
 Once actual damages are established, an insured is entitled to recover up to three times the actual damages if an insurance company knowingly violates Chapter 541.

 The question is what are "actual damages" under Chapter 541?
-Previously, insurance companies interpreted Chapter 541 damages to their advantage by requiring an injury separate and apart from the policy benefits.
+Previously, insurance companies or corporate defendants interpreted Chapter 541 damages to their advantage by requiring an injury separate and apart from the policy benefits.
 However, the Fourteenth Court of appeals threw a wrench into their damages interpretation by clarifying what is considered actual damages under Chapter 541.

 In United National Insurance Co. v.
 AMJ Investments LLC, AMJ alleged that United knowingly underpaid its claim for storm damage to an office building.
 The jury agreed with AMJ and found that United breached the insurance contract and violated Chapter 541 of the Texas Insurance Code.
 The jury awarded $300,000 for both causes of action.
 AMJ was required to elect one of the theories on which to recover the $300,000 and it elected Chapter 541.
 The jury subsequently awarded an additional $1,000,000 in treble damages since it found United knowingly violated Chapter 541.